ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Animation.rst

                 Behavior on x { enabled: container.animated; SpringAnimation { spring: 3; damping: 0.3; mass: 1.0 } }
                 Behavior on y { enabled: container.animated; SpringAnimation { spring: 3; damping: 0.3; mass: 1.0 } }

-.. rubric:: Tv Tennis
-   :name: tv-tennis

 *Tv Tennis* uses complex behaviors to make the paddles follow a ball to simulate an infinite tennis game.
 Again, a binding which depends on other values is applied to the position and a behavior provided the animation.

 .. code:: qml

     y: ball.direction == 'left' ? ball.y - 45 : page.height/2 -45;
     Behavior on y { SpringAnimation{ velocity: 300 } }

-.. rubric:: Easing Curves
-   :name: easing-curves

 *Easing Curves* shows off all the easing curves available in Qt Quick animations.

-.. rubric:: States
-   :name: states

 *States* demonstrates how the properties of an item can vary between `states </sdk/apps/qml/QtQuick/qtquick-statesanimations-states/>`_ .

 It defines several states: